akamai/terraform-provider-akamai/docs/data-sources/appsec_hostname_coverage_match_targets.md

 # akamai_appsec_hostname_coverage_match_targets

-The `akamai_appsec_hostname_coverage_match_targets` data source allows you to retrieve information about the API and website match targets that protect a hostname.
+Use the `akamai_appsec_hostname_coverage_match_targets` data source to retrieve information about the API and website match targets that protect a hostname.
 The information available is described [here](https://developer.akamai.com/api/cloud_security/application_security/v1.html#gethostnamecoveragematchtargets).

 ## Example Usage